MIC-DKFZ/MultiTalent/readme.md

 Please cite the following work if you find this model useful for your research.
-If you want to reproduce the paper results, checkout the corresponding branch. :
+If you want to reproduce the paper results, checkout the corresponding branch (MultiTalentV1). :

-    Ulrich, C., Isensee, F., Wald, T., Zenk, M., Baumgartner, M., & Maier-Hein, K.(2023).
+    Ulrich, C., Isensee, F., Wald, T., Zenk, M., Baumgartner, M., Maier-Hein, K.H.
+(2023).
-    MultiTalent: A Multi-Dataset Approach to Medical Image Segmentation. arXiv preprint arXiv:2303.14444.
+    MultiTalent: A Multi-dataset Approach to Medical Image Segmentation.
+In: Greenspan, H., et al.
+    Medical Image Computing and Computer Assisted Intervention – MICCAI 2023.

 Please also cite the following work if you use this pipeline for training: